YahyaGamal/ABPandas_Documentation/README.md

 ### `distance(a, b)`
 finds the distance between patches and agents
 #### Parameters
-- a: Agent, index or shapely polygon
+- `a`: Agent, index or shapely polygon
     - the first object
-- b: Agent, index or shapely polygon
+- `b`: Agent, index or shapely polygon
     - the second object
 #### Returns
 - float distance (units depends on shapefile)